-:mod:`pickle` --- Python object serialization
+:mod:`pickle` --- Python object serialization [26]

-MyBib Contributors, “MyBib Citation Manager” (MyBib, 2019) <https://www.mybib.com/#/projects/4pw3QP/citations> accessed November 25, 2019.

 This documentation describes both the pickle module and the cPickle module.

 The pickle module implements a fundamental, but powerful algorithm for serializing and de-serializing a Python object structure.
 “Pickling” is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream is converted back into an object hierarchy.
 Pickling (and unpickling) is alternatively known as “serialization”, “marshalling,” 1 or “flattening”, however, to avoid confusion, the terms used here are “pickling” and “unpickling”.